comfy/comfortable-mexican-sofa/README.md

 Integrating CMS with your app
 -----------------------------
-Comfortable Mexican Sofa is a plugin, so it allows you to easily access content it manages.
+ComfortableMexicanSofa is a plugin, so it allows you to easily access content it manages.
 Here's some things you can do.

 You can use your existing application layout.
 When creating CMS layouts there's an option to use an application layout.
 Suddenly all CMS pages using that layout will be rendered through <%= yield %> of your application layout.